sonnyp/lightstring/README.md

 # DEPRECATED

-This is old stuff, you'd better take a look at [XMPP-FTW](https://github.com/xmpp-ftw/xmpp-ftw) or [Stanza.io](https://github.com/otalk/stanza.io)
+This is old stuff, you'd better take a look at [Stanza.io](https://github.com/otalk/stanza.io) for pure client solution or [XMPP-FTW](https://github.com/xmpp-ftw/xmpp-ftw) for a server/client solution.

 ------